secureCodeBox/secureCodeBox/scanners/ssh-scan/docs/README.ArtifactHub.md

 To learn more about the ssh_scan scanner itself visit [ssh_scan GitHub].

 ## Deployment
-The ssh-scan `scanType` can be deployed via helm:
+The ssh-scan chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)